 COURSE DESCRIPTION: Treble Choir is for vocalists who sing in the treble range and who wish to participate in the enriching experience of ensemble singing.
-Music of all periods is studied, and emphasis is on the development of vocal technique and music literacy.
+Music of all periods is studied, emphasizing the development of vocal technique and music literacy.
 Required evening concerts are scheduled three times a year.
 Quarterly music fundamentals are also required as a supplement to classroom rehearsals.
 Participation in the WSMA Solo/Ensemble Festival is strongly encouraged.
 Field trips are possible.